-So I want to London to participate in Marie Kondo consultant seminar…
+So I went to London to participate in Marie Kondo consultant seminar…

 These are my sartorial experiences, the rest will come later: